Rupert Keegan

-Rupert Keegan (born 26 February 1955) is a former racing driver from England.
+Rupert Keegan (26 February 1955 – 23 September 2024) was an English racing driver.
 He participated in 37 Formula One World Championship Grands Prix, debuting on 8 May 1977.
 He scored no championship points.

+Biography

 Keegan won the 1976 British Formula 3 Championship, which propelled him into Formula One.
 After seasons with Hesketh and Surtees, neither of them particularly competitive teams, he won the Aurora Formula One Championship in 1979.
 A return to the Formula One World Championship with RAM driving their Williams FW07B yielded little in the way of results, as did a few races with March.
+His best career result was 7th at the 1977 Austrian Grand Prix scored in Hesketh 308E/1.

 After Formula One, Keegan raced in the United States in CART, and also in endurance racing.
 After his retirement, he pursued business interests and also worked as a racing instructor.

+Keegan died in Portoferraio after a long battle with cancer on 23 September 2024, at the age of 69.